- Business Cycle Definition

 - The Business Life Cycle

-The different phases that an economy goes through over time, such as periods of booms (expansions) and economic recessions (contractions), is known as the business cycle or the trade cycle.
-One entire business cycle is the completion of an expansion and a contraction sequentially.
+The different phases and fluctuations that an economy goes through over time, such as periods of booms (expansions) and economic recessions (contractions), are collectively known as the business cycle.
+With these booms and recessions come concurrent increases and decreases in an economy’s production output levels for goods and services.
+Sometimes the business cycle is also referred to as the trade cycle or the economic cycle.

 The line through the business cycle is known as the trend line.
 The trend line shows that the economy is always moving upwards or growing in the long run.
 The trade cycle is used to analyze the state of the economy.